RAPAMYCIN

 How often do I take Rapamycin?

-If, after doctor review and screening, you are selected as a candidate for the AgelessRx Rapamycin Beta Protocol, you will only take one dose of Rapamycin each week.
+If, after doctor review and screening, you are approved for Rapamycin, you will only take one dose of Rapamycin each week.
 You may take more than one pill as part of your titration plan, but the frequency will not change.
-For example, if you receive 2mg pills and your dose is currently 8mg, then you will take four pills in a single day (rather than four pills spread over the week) and be done until the next week.

-By electing to enroll and complete a free visit, you have the opportunity to consult with an AgelessRx prescriber about your health, medical history, and lifestyle.
-Your prescriber will use this information to evaluate your overall health and, if appropriate, prescribe medication in tandem with monitoring as part of the protocol.
+By completing a free visit, you have the opportunity to consult with an AgelessRx prescriber about your health, medical history, and lifestyle.
+Your prescriber will use this information to evaluate your overall health and, if appropriate, prescribe medication in tandem with monitoring.

 Rapamycin is generally a well-tolerated medication and most often exhibits the following minor side effects: